 6. 99 times out of 100, a visit to the doctor is pointless.
-It’s most always a virus, or a common cold, and there’s nothing much you can do except wait it out and try to keep him hydrated.
+It’s almost always a virus, or a common cold, and there’s nothing much you can do except try to keep him hydrated.
 This, you are told after you have sat with your child’s cranky and demonic evil twin in the waiting room with thirty other cranky and demonic sick kids for three hours.
 This, you are told after you and two nurses struggled to hold your child in a twisted version of a human straight-jacket while a third nurse tries to swab your child’s nasal cavity and throat with a Q-tip the size of a Sharpie marker.

 7. You will take your child to the doctor, regardless of how many times #6 is repeated.
 And you will go through the entire process over and over, so that you don’t feel like a monster who doesn’t care that her child is sick.
 And then you will go home and coddle her the rest of the day, and send her to school the next day or the day after, while you yourself are stuck nursing the illness you picked up in the doctor’s office waiting room.

 Related post: 10 Murphy’s Laws of Parenting Young Kids